CaravelKit/saas-base/README.md

-# SaaS App Template
+# SaaS Base Application

 __Warning.
 This repo is rebranded from SaaS-Idea.
 Please update your urls.__

-This free SaaS app template allows you to create a working SaaS application with minimal efforts.
+This free SaaS base application allows you to create a working SaaS with minimal efforts.
 What it already has:

 #### User authentication ####
 * Email authentication (with email confirmation)